ovh/docs/pages/web/web-paas/development-submodules/guide.en-au.md

 ## Clone submodules during deployment

-$partner_full allows you to use submodules in your Git repository.
+Web PaaS allows you to use submodules in your Git repository.
 They are usually listed in a `.gitmodules` file at the root of your Git repository.
-When you push via Git, $partner_full will try to clone them automatically.
+When you push via Git, Web PaaS will try to clone them automatically.

 Here is an example of a ``.gitmodules`` file: